ZahidSolorzano/ZahidSolorzano/project-2-registration/test-cases.md

 ---

+### TC-02: Submit with all fields empty

+**Description:** User cannot successfully submit the registration form by leaving in blank all the fields.

+**Preconditions:** User has navigated to https://demoqa.com/automation-practice-form

+**Steps:**
+1. Do not enter any data in any field
+2. Click Submit button

+**Expected Result:**
+- Form not submited
+- Required fields are highlighted with a red outline

+**Actual Result:**
+- Form not submited
+- Required fields are highlighted with a red outline (first name, last name, gender, mobile abd date of birt)
+- Optional fields are highlighted with a green outline (email, subjects, hobbies, picture, address, city and state)

+**Status:** PASS

+---

-### TC-02: Valid submit by filling only the required fields
+### TC-03: Valid submit by filling only the required fields

 **Description:** User can successfully submit the registration form by filling only the required fields with valid data.